Pau D’Arco Extract Background & Benefits

 Signs You May Need Pau D’Arco Extract

-You may benefit from taking Pau D'Arco if you have overgrowth of Candida.
+You may benefit from taking Pau D'Arco if you have an overgrowth of Candida.
 The main indicator of Candida overgrowth is repeated outbreaks of Candida, such as vaginal thrush, or oral candidiasis.

 References: